manuelgarciacr/netspeed/README.md

 set -g @tmux2k-netspeed2k-colors "light_pink black"      # netspeed color.
 You can also change directly by editing the main.sh file of the tmux2k plugin set -g @plugin '2kabhishek/tmux2k'

+# To change an option to its default value, you must eliminate or comment on .tmux.conf, suppress it from global
+#   options (tmux set -gu @netspeed-...) and re-load the configuration (tmux source .tmux.conf)

 # netspeed
 set -g @netspeed-interfaces "eno1 wlp3s0"
 # set -g @netspeed-max-speed-reset-key J                 # Key binding to reset the max speed.
 Default M